 - What are the sites linking to a particular page?
 See what types of sites are interested in your content.
 If a page has good links pointing at it, create more content on the same topic.

 - How are users and link juice flowing around my site?
 Look at how you're linking your pages together.
 Make your site easier to navigate to users and make your link juice more efficient by making sure pages are accessible in the fewest number of clicks.

 Knowing where your links are currently coming from, and what content attracts a lot of links, is one of the most important pieces of information at the start of any link building campaign.

-The new Search Console may be out of beta, but Google says they’ll be adding new features, data and reports in the future.
-As they said, Search Console supports most use cases, but there are still some features in the old Search Console that haven’t been moved.
+Google says they'll be adding new features, data and reports in the future.
+As they said, Search Console supports most use cases, but features are constantly being updated.